OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 ##### Common Root Detection Methods

 In the following section, we list some of the root detection methods you'll commonly encounter.
-You'll find some of those checks implemented in the crackme examples that accompany the OWASP Mobile Testing Guide <sup>[1]</sup>.
+You'll find some of those checks implemented in the [crackme examples](https://github.com/OWASP/owasp-mstg/blob/master/OMTG-Files/02_Crackmes/List_of_Crackmes.md "OWASP Mobile Crackmes") that accompany the OWASP Mobile Testing Guide.

 ###### SafetyNet

 SafetyNet is an Android API that creates a profile of the device using software and hardware information.
 This profile is then compared against a list of white-listed device models that have passed Android compatibility testing.
-Google recommends using the feature as "an additional in-depth defense signal as part of an anti-abuse system" <sup>[2]</sup>.
+Google [recommends](https://developers.google.com/android/reference/com/google/android/gms/safetynet/SafetyNet "SafetyNet Documentation") using the feature as "an additional in-depth defense signal as part of an anti-abuse system".

 What exactly SafetyNet does under the hood is not well documented, and may change at any time: When you call this API, the service downloads a binary package containing the device vaidation code from Google, which is then dynamically executed using reflection.
-An analysis by John Kozyrakis showed that the checks performed by SafetyNet also attempt to detect whether the device is rooted, although it is unclear how exactly this is determined <sup>[3]</sup>.
+An [analysis by John Kozyrakis](https://koz.io/inside-safetynet/ "SafetyNet: Google's tamper detection for Android") showed that the checks performed by SafetyNet also attempt to detect whether the device is rooted, although it is unclear how exactly this is determined.

 To use the API, an app may the SafetyNetApi.attest() method with returns a JWS message with the *Attestation Result*, and then check the following fields: